 Temples and other Pilgrimage places around Dwarka include the following:

 Not too far from here is a Kund or Pond, where Arjuna and Subhadra got married.
-The lady at Indereshwar temple guided us for this, but we could not locate this.
+The lady at Indereshwar temple guided us with this, but we could not locate this.

 Rin Mukteshwar Mahadev where it is believed that you can get rid of your debts.
 It is again a Shiva temple with lots of ancient small temples surrounding this.